-With December right around the corner, it’ll be Christmas and New Year’s before you know it!
+With Christmas right around the corner, it’ll be New Year’s before you know it!
 This is a good chance to reach out to your clients to spread some holiday cheer and deepen your involvement with the community.
 After all, great communication is one of the key drivers of success as a property manager.

 Here are three ways you can engage tenants and owners this Christmas:

 1. Run a competition

 Everyone loves a good competition whether it’s on social media, on your website or offline.
 It’s a great way to get the community involved and get your brand name out there.
 Plus, it doesn’t have to be expensive!

 Here are some competition ideas for the taking:

 Christmas cookie decorating competition: have entrants post photos of their Christmas cookies on Facebook or Instagram with a specific hashtag.
 Reward the top three entries.
 Similarly, you can run a Christmas home decorating competition or Christmas tree decorating competition.